 All of these characteristics have the potential to revolutionize your company, but are they actually possible?
 They are when you outsource your toughest HR obligations to a professional employer organization (PEO) (PEO).

-Simply put, what is a peo services?
+Simply put, what is a peo services? and what can Global PEO do for you

 A PEO, or professional employer organization, is a corporation that forms a co-employment relationship with your business and takes over many of your HR-related duties, such as payroll and benefits administration.
 This frees up time you may dedicate to operating your company.
+INS Global is the perfect partner to help lighten the load on your HR duties, allowing you more time and energy to focus solely on running your business.
+As a professional employer organization (PEO), we provide comprehensive payroll services as well as highly tailored benefits administration so that you can outsource overseas talent with ease.

 To what extent does using a PEO save money?